-Thus, equation (4) can be used to identify the sign and provide a lower bound of the effect of population diversity on economic specialization.
+Thus, equation (4) can be used to identify the sign and provide a lower bound of the effect of intra-ethnic diversity on economic specialization.
 Moreover, equation (5) implies that the proxy d{ip} can be used to identify this lower bound of the causal effect, even if the proxy itself has no effect on economic specialization, i.e., if $\alpha{1p} = 0$.

 These results suggest that the measurement and identification problems require finding appropriate proxies.
-As explained in section 3.3, the analysis constructs measures of genetic and linguistic that satisfy the above conditions for various samples of ethnicities.
-In particular, section 4.2 establishes that both types of proxies are affected by a serial founder effect.
+As explained in section 2.3, the analysis constructs measures of genetic and linguistic diversity that satisfy the above conditions for various samples of ethnicities.
+In particular, section 3.2 empirically shows that both types of proxies are affected by a serial founder effect.
 Moreover, the measure of genetic diversity used in the analysis has been shown to be mainly affected by the serial founder effect of the Out-of-Africa migration of anatomically modern humans and has not been affected by other factors (Ramachandran et al., 2005; Betti et al., 2009; Creanza et al., 2015).
 On the other hand, while this serial founder effect should have operated on many other intergenerationally transmitted traits, their diversity may have been influenced by many other factors.
-Thus, the effect of the distance to East Africa has the largest negative effect on genetic diversity compared to its effect on the diversity of these other traits, i.e., $\beta{1genetic} < \beta{1j}$ for any trait j, inclusive linguistic diversity.
-Indeed, section 4.2 provides supportive evidence for this claim.
-Thus, the analysis employs these measures as proxies for population diversity of all types of intergenerationally transmitted traits in order to estimate this lower bound of the causal effect.
+Thus, the effect of the distance to East Africa is expected to have the largest negative effect on genetic diversity compared to its effect on the diversity of these other traits, i.e., $\beta{1genetic} < \beta{1j}$ for any trait j, inclusive linguistic diversity.
+Indeed, section 3.2 provides supportive evidence for this conjecture.
+Thus, the analysis employs these measures as proxies for intra-ethnic diversity of all types of intergenerationally transmitted traits in order to estimate this lower bound of the causal effect.
 Importantly, these proxies capture factors that should be "neutral" to human behavior.
-Thus, although it can be expected that neither proxy has a direct effect on economic specialization, i.e., $\alpha{1genetic} = 0$ and $\alpha{1linguistic} = 0$, they can be used to provide the lower bound on the causal effect of population diversity on economic specialization δ_1 .
+Thus, although it can be expected that neither proxy has a direct effect on economic specialization, i.e., $\alpha{1genetic} = 0$ and $\alpha{1linguistic} = 0$, they can be used to provide a lower bound for the causal effect of intra-ethnic diversity on economic specialization δ_1 .
 Clearly, the estimation of δ_1 is subject to various additional identification challenges.